My 4 take homes from watching ‘When they see us’ and ‘When they see us now’ on Netflix

 Trisha, her family and community deserved a thorough, honest and fair trial in which her real perpetrator was called to account.

-The 5 boys, their families and communities deserved a thorough, honest and fair trial in which they were proven
+The 5 boys, their families and communities deserved a thorough, honest and fair trial in which they were proven not-guilty innocent.

 Neither of the above statements have to be contradictory – we can acknowledge a crime took place without criminalising innocent people.
 Which brings me to my 2nd take home.